-Many artists believe, as our author also does, that if they had the Mercury of the Sun and conjoined it with its own sulphur, they would have the greatest medicine in the world.
-Let him believe that who wants, I for my person cannot believe it.
-Experience has often proven that in that form the Mercury of the Sun does not accept its own tincture or sulphur.
-If things went as the author wants, and supposing that it accepted them immediately, there would nevertheless be a separation in the right examination.
-I have seen that Herr Haselmeyer had almost a whole pound of Mercury of the He also added its sulphur - which was bloodred - but it did Sun. not accept that tincture, although he had kept it long enough in the fire.
+I have seen that Herr Hasselmeyer had almost a whole pound of Mercury of the Sun.
+He also added its sulphur - which was blood red - but it did not except that tincture, although he had kept it long enough in the fire.
 Bernard Penotus also testifies that he did not succeed in doing it.
-There are reasons why it does not accept the sulphur.
-When the Body of Gold is changed into a running Mercury, there is no separation of the sulphur and the salt, but everything is simultaneously transformed into a Mercury.
+There are reasons why it does not except the sulphur.
+When the Body () is changed into a running Mercury, there is no separation of the sulphur and the salt, but everything is simultaneously transformed into a Mercury.
 Consequently, it already contains all that it needs and cannot absorb more.
-That is also the reason why it rejects any additional sulphur, and the substance Gold is totally transformed without a separation.
-Of what use is it then to add a superfluous amount of it?
+That is also the reason why it rejects any additional sulphur, and the substance () is totally transformed without a separation.
+Of what use is it them to add a superfluous amount of it?
 Nature does not absorb more than is her due.
 The rest is all time, effort and expense for nothing.

-Although there is something to it that the Mercury of Gold is better than the common one, if it is processed to perfection, I do not doubt that common Mercury can also be processed to that degree by careful preparation, except, as already indicated above, one is sooner coagulated and made stable in the fire than the other.
+Although there is something to it that the Mercury () is better than the common one, if it is processed to perfection, I do not doubt that common Mercury can also be processed to that degree by careful preparation, except, as already indicated above, one is sooner coagulated and made stable in the fire than the other.
 It must, however, not be infected with the common Mercury, which is only a bastard, but must be pure and perfect, otherwise it is not worth much.
 Whoever would like to prepare it, let him follow this process, for both of the author's processes are not worth a hood.

-Take sublimated Mercury, sublimated with vitricl and salt.
+Take sublimated Mercury, sublimated with vitriol and salt.
 Make it come alive again as is customary.
 After that, take sal ammoniacum, as much as there is Mercury, and sublimate it again.
 When this is done, remove it from the head of the alembic.
 Discard the feces, and sublimate again.
 Repeat this sublimating till everything stays at the bottom and melts like wax or butter.
 Then it is enough.
 Now take it out and put it in a glass dish, pour over it ammoniated water of the Sun (whose preparation will be indicated below), to moisten it well.
 Set it in warm sand and coagulate it.
 Then add again some water and coagulate.
 This must be repeated till it can no longer be coagulated but stays fluid like oil.
 Put it in a cold place, and it will turn into a beautiful bright water.
 This water is also used for other things, and in chymistry much can be done with it, especially as a means for refining silver.

 Now take as much of this water as you like, put your thinly laminated gold or silver in it, let it digest 24 hours, and the gold will melt and become like a sponge.
 Distill the water off, a dirty mass will be left at the bottom.
 Pour warm rainwater on it and mix it well with your fingers.
 The whole Body will turn into a beautiful running Mercury.
 By this process the Mercury of any Body can be made pure and uncontaminated.
 It can be used at the artist's pleasure, but to make the Lapis with it will not happen this year.